-Each course has its course number which has either K (Knowledge Science course group), I (Information Science course group), M (Materials Science course group) etc. preceding three digits.
-The letter E at the end of the course number indicated the course is conducted in English (K/I/MxxxE).
+Each course has its course number such as K (Knowledge Science course group), I (Information Science course group), and M (Materials Science course group) preceding three digits.
+The letter E at the end of the course number indicates the course conducted in English (K/I/MxxxE).
 The N/E/J/G/Lxxx courses are not offered in the program for Working Professionals in Tokyo.